-Severe skylight injuries are more common than you might think and can happen in many different ways; however, falls and breakage are at the top of the list.
+Why are Skylights Dangerous?Severe skylight injuries are more common than you might think and can happen in a variety of ways.
+However, falls and breakage are at the top of the list.
 The injuries they can cause, like traumatic brain injuries or spinal cord injuries, are often severe.
-And unfortunately, in some skylight accidents, the height of the fall is extreme and can cause wrongful death.
+In some skylight accidents, the height of the fall is extreme and can cause wrongful death.
 Skylight injuries happen to people both inside and outside of the building.
 For example:

 - Inside: Leaking skylights can cause slip and fall injuries.
 Patrons, customers, or guests inside the building may also be injured when something falls through a skylight, like during a construction project, or when one suddenly breaks and sends glass crashing down below.